ahy3nz/ahy3nz.github.io/_pages/about.md

 A quick rundown:
 - (2016-2020) PhD in chemical engineering
 - (2020-2021) Data scientist at Capital One
-- (2021-present) Data scientst at Merck
+- (2021-present) Data scientist at Merck

 You can reach me at any of the links on the sidebar